candantunamesut/DSA210-Term-Project/README.md

 ### Limitations:
-The dataset originally consisted of over 140k+ movies; and cleaning out empty/missing values for box office, tomatometer and audience rating columns left out 130k+ movies.
+The dataset originally consisted of over 140k+ movies; and cleaning out empty/missing values for box office, tomatometer and audience rating columns left out 13k+ movies.
+The great difference between the two values was mainly caused by the amount of rows of movies with no box office revenue data.
 This led to some of the dataset not being used.
 Additionally, some of the movies’ box office revenues were low enough to mean that their rating values might not have been accurate.
 Due to lack of popularity, a small amount of movies’ tomatometer (critic rating) value is 0, which could be tied to no critics reviewing the movie.
 This can also be said for movies with a small amount of voters which would affect the audience rating value.

 ## Seasonal Genre Popularity Trends: